-- A tropical wave is forecast to move off the west coast of Africa within the next couple of days. - Some gradual development of the system will be possible thereafter as the disturbance moves slowly westward over the far eastern tropical Atlantic. - The National Hurricane Center gives this system a near 0% (low) chance of development over the next 48 hours but a 20% (low) chance over the next 5 days.
+- A tropical wave is forecast to move off the west coast of Africa on Monday. - Some gradual development of the system will be possible during the middle of the week as the disturbance moves slowly westward over the far eastern tropical Atlantic. - The National Hurricane Center gives this system a near 0% (low) chance of development over the next 48 hours but a 30% (low) chance over the next 5 days.